 Grade E (Poor): 0

 Figure 1 The cancer cell plasticity model reconciles cancer stem cell and stochastic models.
-A: In the stochastic model, cancer cells are heterogeneous because of accumulation of genetic and epigenetic alterations acquired through excessive proliferation but most cells are able to proliferate and initiate new tumors; B: In the cancer stem cell model, cancer cells are organized in a hierarchy comparable to normal tissues where CSCs (in purple) are the only cells able to regenerate a tumor with its whole heterogeneity; C: In the cancer plasticity model, cancer cells are able to rapidly switch back and forth between a stem and a non-stem state.
-Cancer stem cell change to non-stem cell most likely occurs through epigenetic programming and silencing of cancer stem cell/pluripotency markers.
+A: In the stochastic model, cancer cells are heterogeneous because of accumulation of genetic and epigenetic alterations acquired through excessive proliferation, but most cells are able to proliferate and initiate new tumors; B: In the cancer stem cell model, cancer cells are organized in a hierarchy comparable to normal tissues where CSCs (in purple) are the only cells able to regenerate a tumor with its whole heterogeneity; C: In the cancer plasticity model, cancer cells are able to rapidly switch back and forth between a stem and a non-stem state.
+CSCs change to non-stem cell most likely occurs through epigenetic programming and silencing of cancer stem cell/pluripotency markers.
 Reprogramming, leading to induced CSCs (in green) from non-stem cancer cells, can either occur through reversible epigenetic modifications or genetic alterations, hence leading to a new clonal population of cancer cells in the tumor.
-CSC: CSCs; iCSC: Induced CSCs.
+CSC: Cancer stem cell; iCSC: Induced CSC.

 Figure 2 Epigenetic programming and reprogramming of cancer cells and consequences for therapeutic strategies.
-New therapeutics will have to combine the targeting of the bulk of the tumor, pre-existing CSCs and induced CSCs through inhibition of cancer cell reprogramming.
-Epigenetic therapies could inhibit CSCs to sensitize cancer cells to conventional therapies (A, C), inhibit cancer cells reprogramming (B) and inhibit relapse through inhibition of self-renewal (D).
-CSC: CSCs; iCSC: Induced CSCs; DNMTi: DNA MethylTransferase inhibitor; HDACi: Histone Deacetylase inhibitor; TET2i: Ten-eleven-translocation 2 inhibitor; SETD7i: SET Domain Containing 7 inhibitor; H3K4me3: trimethylation of lysine 4 on Histone 3; H3K9me3: Trimethylation of lysine 9 on Histone 3; H3K27me3: Trimethylation of lysine 27 on Histone 3.
+New therapeutics will have to combine the targeting of the bulk of the tumor, pre-existing CSCs, and iCSCs through inhibition of cancer cell reprogramming.
+Epigenetic therapies could inhibit CSCs to sensitize cancer cells to conventional therapies (A, C), inhibit cancer cells reprogramming (B), and inhibit relapse through inhibition of self-renewal (D).
+CSC: Cancer stem cell; iCSC: Induced CSCs; DNMTi: DNA methyltransferase inhibitor; HDACi: Histone deacetylase inhibitor; TET2i: Ten-eleven-translocation 2 inhibitor; SETD7i: SET domain containing 7 inhibitor; H3K4me3: Trimethylation of lysine 4 on histone 3; H3K9me3: Trimethylation of lysine 9 on Histone 3; H3K27me3: Trimethylation of lysine 27 on histone 3.

 Figure 3 Survival analysis for CD133/CD44/CD166 expression profiles in colorectal cancer.
 The association of CD133/CD44/CD166 transcript expression with cancer survival in the COADREAD Cancer Genome Atlas dataset was analyzed using the SurvExpress portal[62].
 Kaplan-Meier plot and Cox survival statistics were established with maximized risk group assessment (466 patients with 255 in low vs 211 in high risk profile).
-The log rank for equal curves indicated a significant difference (p-value = 0.0007) with a hazard ration of 2.12 (95%CI 1.35-3.31, p-value = 0.0009).
+The log rank for equal curves indicated a significant difference (p value = 0.0007) with a hazard ration of 2.12 (95%CI: 1.35-3.31, p value = 0.0009).

 Table 1 Negative correlation between combined expression of cancer stem cell markers CD133, CD44 and CD166 and epigenetic writers